Tortar/IdTables.jl/README.md

 of an `IdTable`, are available.

-Differently from other packages such as `DataFrames.jl`, `TypedTables.jl`, etc..., each row of an `IdTable` is assigned a stable identifier when it's added to the table.
-This can then be used to index into the container allowing to support `O(1)` access, addition and deletion of ID-backed rows without compromising the performance of operations on single homogeneous fields, unlike a dictionary of structs.
+Differently from other packages such as `DataFrames.jl`, `TypedTables.jl`, etc..., each row of an `IdTable` is assigned a stable identifier when it's added to the table which can then be used to index into the container.
+This allows to support `O(1)` access, addition and deletion of ID-backed rows without compromising the performance of operations on single homogeneous fields, unlike with a dictionary of structs.

 ## Examples